ryssbowh/pingu-entity-module/README.md

 - uris : uris for this entity, the system provides with basic CRUD uris
 - actions : actions attached to an entity (edit, delete)
 - policy : permission access for that entity
+- form layout : Layout for the form to add this entity

 Every entity must be registered in the `Entity` facade in order to be available throughout the application.
 Typically it happens in the `register` method of your service providers.
 A method is available for you to do so : `ServiceProvider->registerEntities(array $entities)`